RoosterDragon/Desktop-Ponies/Content/readme.txt

 'Explaination:
 'Interaction - the name of the interaction
-'Ponyname - The name of the pony initiating the action 'Probability - The chance of the interaction occuring.
+'Ponyname - The name of the pony initiating the action 'Probability - The chance of the interaction occurring.
 '        1.0 = every time the pony is in range.
 '               0.001  = low chance.
 'proximity - the distance the pony would have to be, or closer, to activate the 'interaction.